httpwg/http-extensions/draft-ietf-httpbis-priority.md

 incremental responses of the same urgency in round-robin manner.

 It is RECOMMENDED that a server considers request generation order as an input to prioritization.
-This can be determined from the Stream ID.
-A server that receives concurrent requests at the same urgency level might serve the responses one-by-one but it needs to pick an order.
-Serving the lowest Stream ID in a given urgency level can align well with clients usage of HTTP; such as user agents that load document trees where ordering is important.
+Prioritizing concurrent requests at the same urgency level based on the Stream ID, which corresponds to the order in which clients make requests, ensures that clients can use request ordering to influence response order.

 For non-incremental resources the total download time (time to first byte - time to last byte) is important.
 For incremental resources chunk download times are